 If you’re thinking about buying a house, you’ll want to take a careful look at your finances to make sure you’re ready for this new commitment.

-In fact, your financial profile is so important that — if you’re one of the many Americans who have to borrow money to buy a house — you’ll want to start working on it well before you’re ready to apply for a mortgage.
-That way, if you need to repair your finances or your credit, you’ll have some time.
+In fact, your finances are so important that you’ll want to start working on them well before you’re ready to apply for a mortgage.
+That way, if you need to improve your finances or your credit, you’ll have some time.

-What lenders look at when assessing your finances
+Step 1: Know what lenders are looking at when assessing your finances

 When you apply for a home loan, lenders want to assess whether you’ll be able to pay them back.
 They’ll check to see that you have a steady income and look at how much cash you have available to cover a down payment, closing costs, taxes and other expenses.
 Recent banking activity, investments and other aspects of your finances will come under the microscope too.

-If you’re a candidate for a no-down-payment loan, such as through the Department of Veterans Affairs, you’ll need documentation to prove it.
+If you’re a candidate for a no-down-payment loan, such as a VA loan through the Department of Veterans Affairs, you’ll need documentation to prove it.

 Lenders will also check your credit to assess your history of paying your debts and look at how much outstanding debt you have.

 Different lenders may look at different things when checking your finances, but the goal is the same — to help decide whether to risk lending you money and how much interest to charge.
-Here’s a list of what lenders are likely to consider in their assessment.
+Here’s a list of what lenders are likely to consider.